gut-leben-in-deutschland/bericht/content/10/report.en.md

 <!-- ColumnContainer end -->

-When we look at each of the five main air pollutants separately we find that **throughout Germany emissions of four of the five pollutants have fallen** significantly – only **ammonia** emissions remain largely unchanged since the turn of the millennium.
-In 2013, German ammonia emissions were 33 per cent higher than the national emissions maximum set by EU law.
+When we look at each of the five main air pollutants separately we find that **throughout Germany emissions of four of the five pollutants have fallen** significantly since 2000 – only **ammonia** emissions remain largely unchanged since the turn of the millennium.
+In 2015, German ammonia emissions were 38 per cent higher than the national emissions maximum set by EU law.
 Ammonia emissions are mainly produced by large livestock farms.

 However, total emissions only provide limited information about local air quality.
 There are localised problems with excessively high concentrations.